ds2713/es2017/README.md

 3. Server-side calculations?
 Aka additional data processing that is too intensive for the poor little microcontroller.

-4. Time needs to be set via the network.

-5. Network access?
+4. Network access?
 The internal network lacks internet access atm.
 This makes it difficult for time.
 Also, what about transmission to another server for recording?

-6. Additional features, such as buying buzzer.
+5. Additional features, such as buying buzzer.
 Battery?
 Light sensor for intrusion detection.
 Noise floor threshold?

-7. Units and real values of the sensor data.
+6. Units and real values of the sensor data.

-8. Analogue filtering.
+7. Analogue filtering.

-9. Some kind of network repeating thing (in progress).
-Must be durable for long term use.

 ### Talk to Dr. Stott about:

-1. Time data on the network.
-Is there a way to internet?

-2. Server functions.
+1. Server functions.
 Do we implement stuff for his Pi?
 For our own server?
 Can we set up a local listener and direct the data to local database for display on the website?

-3. Triggering, statistics, processing.
+2. Triggering, statistics, processing.
 What constitutes sufficient of each?

-4. SSL stuff.
+3. SSL stuff.

-5. What is cloud functionality?
+4. What is cloud functionality?